 With Phoenix Contact EVO series housing, this is no longer a problem anymore.
 All you have to do is just twist that cable entry outlet gland and face it to the lateral direction or vice versa according to your space constraints.
 It provides flexibility, allowing the user to interchange the cable entry between top entry and side entry without having to remove the entire cable from the housing.

 The one last thing in my list is the lack of flexibility of the contact inserts.
 Imagine you have different types and sizes of cables and wires that you want to consolidate into/out of a panel.
 In addition to that, it is just a few of every type and size of cable that you do not require the whole 16 poles or 24 poles heavy duty connector.
 I experienced that before in one of my projects whereby the panel requires 5 units of 1.5mm2 cable, 3 units of huge power cables, 3-4 units of Ethernet cables and finally, a few pneumatics hoses.
 Due to such a “high mix low volume” scenario, I was left with no choice but to make several cut-outs on the panel in order to accommodate all these cables and hoses into the panel.

 This is no longer a hassle if different types and sizes of cable can be accommodated into one single heavy duty connector, and this is the fundamental concept that brought us to the birth of modular contact inserts.
 With these revolutionary contact inserts, users can now choose different contact insert modules and assemble it into a frame to make it into a contact insert.
 As for the housing and base, you can choose to use the standard housing or the EVO series because they are both compatible.

 The above are just my pain points about this product based on my experience and Phoenix Contact Heavycon offers the right solution to every hassle that I have with heavy duty connectors.
-I believe you too have other problem with your current heavy duty connector, so do drop us your feedback or queries below and we will solve that pain point of yours.
+I believe you too have other problem with your current heavy duty connector, so do contact us with your feedback or queries and we will solve that pain point of yours.
 Cheers!